LtSnakePlissken/Q/docs/clef-tutorial.md

 ![Screenshot](img/clef/init.png)

-### "Unlocking" keystore
+### "Unlocking" Keystore
 then you  should COPY your keystore file to keysotre folder and add password to clef
 ```
 cp keystoreFile KEYSTOREDIR